highchair/artinruins-com/_property/wanskuck-mills.md

 mostrecentimage: 2020-09-01

-imagescredit: 'Contributions by <a href="//provlibdigital.org/islandora/object/islandora%3A4805" target="_blank">John Hutchins Cady Research Scrapbooks Collection</a> and the <a href="//provlibdigital.org/islandora/object/islandora%3A14096" target="_blank">RI Photograph Collection</a>, Providence Public Library; and the National Register nomination photos for the Wanskuck Historic District.'
+imagescredit: 'Contributions by <a href="https://provlibdigital.org/islandora/object/islandora%3A4805">John Hutchins Cady Research Scrapbooks Collection</a> and the <a href="https://provlibdigital.org/islandora/object/islandora%3A14096">RI Photograph Collection</a>, Providence Public Library; and the National Register nomination photos for the Wanskuck Historic District.'

 #external:
 #  - source: 'Providence Journal (permalink)'